RareSkills/learn-solidity/content/13-constructor.md

 }
 ```

-Note that it’s “constructor()” and not “function constructor()” and we don’t specify **public** because constructors can’t be modified with things like pure, view, public, and so forth.
+Note that it’s "constructor()" and not "function constructor()" and we don’t specify **public** because constructors can’t be modified with things like pure, view, public, and so forth.

 If you wanted the banker to be configured by the person deploying the contract, then you could use it as a function argument.